-(2) Mr. Duffy joined the Company as Senior Vice President and Chief Administrative Officer on August 29, 2022 after the annual long-term incentive grant.
-He received a \$1,200,000 sign-on restricted stock unit grant at that time.
+(1) Mr. Meguid joined the Company as Senior Vice President and Chief Digital Officer on January 1, 2023.
+He received a \$500,000 sign-on restricted stock unit grant at that time, separate from his 2023 annual long-term incentive grant.

-2022 Target Long-Term Incentive Award Types.
+2023 Target Long-Term Incentive Award Types.
 In determining the type and mix of stock granted to our Named Executives, the Compensation Committee seeks to maintain a strong correlation between pay and performance while promoting retention of key employees.
-The Compensation Committee allocated 2022 long-term incentive compensation as follows.
+The Compensation Committee allocated 2023 long-term incentive compensation as follows.